Installing And Managing Brushes & Other Presets

 Hero, that shortcut idea is perfect…thanks for pointing it out.

-• Page Gardens SAID:
+4. Page Gardens

 Useful refresher.